samhocevar/portable-file-dialogs/doc/pfd.md

 ### Settings

-The library can be configured through the `pfd::settings` class.
+The library can be queried and configured through the `pfd::settings` class.

 ```cpp
 bool pfd::settings::available();